DevOpsLK/community/README.md

 - Project template with Dockerfile and CI for multiple languages(Java, Nodejs, Go, React/Angular frontends)
   - build and deploy with ci/cd tools (use latest cloud native tech) Tekton, argo-flux, gitlag ci, github actions, Azure devops, AWS codepipeline.

 - Infrastructure Provisioning for small cloud native projects.
+  - consider multple cloud environments(AWS/Azure/GCP/ETC)
+  - Deside what would be the best environment to run the service.